dotse/tls-fed-auth/tls-fed-auth.md

 -   cache_ttl (OPTIONAL)

-    Specifies the duration in seconds for caching the downloaded federation metadata.
-This allows for caching independent of specific HTTP implementations or configurations, which is particularly beneficial in scenarios where the communication mechanism is not solely HTTP-based.
-In the event of an outage of the published metadata, members can rely on the cached metadata until it expires, as indicated by the exp claim in the JWS header (see (#metadata-signing)).
-This approach ensures continuity of operations and avoids disruptions during temporary issues.
-However, once the metadata expires, it MUST no longer be trusted to maintain the security and integrity of the federation.
+    Specifies the duration in seconds for caching downloaded federation metadata, allowing for independent caching outside of specific HTTP configurations, particularly useful when the communication mechanism isn't HTTP-based.
+In the event of a metadata publication outage, members can rely on cached metadata until it expires, as indicated by the exp claim in the JWS header (see (#metadata-signing)).
+Once expired, metadata MUST no longer be trusted to maintain federation security.
+If cache_ttl is not specified, metadata MUST be refreshed before the expiration time.

 -   Entities (REQUIRED)